 Read more about the science-based projects that have been completed in support of ecosystem services assessment and ES and biodiversity market development:

-Alberta Biodivrsity Conservation Chairs
+Alberta Biodiversity Conservation Chairs

 Two biodiversity conservation chairs were established to provide dedicated science capacity to link monitoring outcomes with policy outcomes and strategic planning.

-Bears, Wolves, and Ecosystem Health
+Bears, Wolves and Ecosystem Health

 Ecosystem-scale monitoring of population trends in grizzly bears and wolves in southwestern Alberta.
 There are two distinct initiatives: the Southwest Alberta Grizzly Bear Monitoring Project and the Wolf Population Monitoring Framework in Southwest Alberta.

 Evaluating Mechanisms for Wetland Restoration and Retention in Alberta